 Investing in yourself to prepare for the future is a big deal.
 However, stashing away some of your hard-earned cash is difficult.
 I like investing with the Stash app.
 What is Stash?
 According to the website, “Stash is a personal finance app that simplifies investing, making it easy and affordable for everyday Americans to build wealth and achieve their financial goals.”
-With Stash, it’s easy because it’s taken from your checking account automatically.
-You can choose to invest weekly, bi-weekly, or even monthly.
-You’ll be amazed at how quickly it adds up.
+With Stash, you can invest weekly, bi-weekly, or even monthly.
+Furthermore, when you set up auto-pay you’ll be amazed at how quickly it adds up.

 In short, don’t let budgeting and saving get you down.
 Make one good step as you grab a piece of paper, write down the particulars, and learn where your money is going.
-Then, take a few bucks and check out an app like Stash, and start investing.
+Then, take a few bucks, check out an app like Stash, and start investing.

 Working out, walking, and dancing are just a few of the healthy activities you can do to keep your physical and mental health in order.
 But, how do you motivate yourself when the couch feels so good and you’ve had a really stressful day?
 By making a small effort towards moving more.

 Perhaps you’ll put some music on and walk up and down the stairs a couple of times.
-Maybe you want to go outside and take a stroll around the house.
-You don’t need to make a big deal of it, just do it purposefully.
+Maybe you’ll go outside and take a stroll around the house.
+You don’t need to make a big deal of it; just do it.

 There, you’ve done a workout.
 After taking the first steps towards adding some healthy activities to your day, the next day it’s a little easier to double up on your workout.
 So, you’ll go up and down the stairs 3 or 4 times and encircle your kingdom twice.
 Keep moving…you can do this.